 How B2B influencer campaigns can play with the format

-The best UK influencer campaigns aren’t always social media-first.
+The best influencer marketing campaigns aren’t always social media-first.
 Consider the different types of content that your users consume and where influencers can fit into them.

 - Ask your social followers what questions they’d like to ask the influencer before you conduct the interview